 To contribute to the health and well-being of refugee and immigrant patients, families and communities through a partnership that promotes cultural humility in the care provided.

-Community House Calls (CHC) is a program of Harborview Medical Center’s (HMC) Interpreter Services.
-Community House Calls serves limited English proficient patients, families and communities who receive health care at HMC.
+Community House Calls (CHC) is a program within Harborview Medical Center’s Interpreter Services.
+Community House Calls serves limited English proficient patients, families and communities who receive health care at Harborview.
 Bilingual/bicultural caseworker cultural mediators provide same language services for patients facing complex medical and social circumstances and serve as liaisons to their respective communities.

 - Navigation: Support and teach patients to navigate health care system by overcoming barriers and identifying gaps.
 Facilitation of Medicaid-eligible patients to receive coverage.
 Help with forms and applications.
 Accompany patients to outside appointments as needed.